Skip to content

 Need help?
 You’ll find information below about how to get support for any products you previously held with us.

-On 3rd October 2025, certain Sainsbury’s Bank Credit Card accounts moved to NatWest.
-If your credit card account moved to NatWest and you have any queries or need support please contact NatWest.
+Certain Sainsbury’s Bank Credit Card, Loans and Savings accounts have now moved to NatWest.
+If your account has moved to NatWest and you have any queries or need support please contact NatWest.

-If your credit card account did not transfer to NatWest, unfortunately we can no longer offer support by phone.
-You’ll find information about how to contact us in the ‘My credit card account hasn’t moved to NatWest’ section below.
+If your account did not transfer to NatWest, unfortunately we can no longer offer support by phone.
+You’ll find information about how to contact us in the ‘My account hasn’t moved to NatWest’ section below.

-If your Sainsbury’s Bank Credit Card account has moved to NatWest and you have any queries or need support please contact NatWest.
+If your Sainsbury’s Bank Credit Card account has moved to NatWest and you have any queries or need support please contact them on 0345 366 7005.

 Complaints, disputes and claims